expectfun/mood/VIBE_LOG.md

 Implemented i18n (en/ru/ka): added translation dictionaries, language selector in Help/Settings, stored language in custom_3, localized menus/status/profile/search/help, and expanded search filters to carry language context.
 Added HTML escaping for localized rendering.
 - Tags: [feature, i18n, ux, log]

+### 23:20 UTC
+**User**
+On the Help / Settings screen, in the message add an empty line above the "Use language buttons below to switch UI language." line to visually separate it.
+On the inline buttons to choose languages, add an emoji before tha language name to help visually discern it
+- Tags: [request, i18n, ux]

+### 23:20 UTC
+**Assistant**
+Updated Help/Settings copy to add a spacer line before the language hint and prefixed language buttons with flags (🇬🇧/🇷🇺/🇬🇪).
+- Tags: [fix, i18n, ux, log]